 Rather than worrying about infectious diseases or rickety airplanes, the bigger danger when you travel is road safety abroad: driving in a foreign country can be tricky and challenging.

-According to the US State Department, fully a third of all American deaths overseas are due to road accidents so it's no wonder the United Nations decided to call 2011 to 2020 the Decade of Action for Road Safety.
+According to the US State Department, fully a third of all American deaths overseas are due to road accidents so it’s no wonder the United Nations called 2011 to 2020 the Decade of Action for Road Safety.
 Bus fatalities are especially perverse, since this is often the preferred form of transportation for budget travelers or those of us who choose to travel locally.

 That’s not very helpful though – if we don’t want to fly or if there’s no train line, how on earth are we supposed to get from A to B if we don’t travel by road?

 There are plenty of reasons why all these deaths and injuries occur:

 - Foreigners might not be familiar with local rules and habits.
 (Of course this only applies in countries that have rules.
 In others, you’re on your own.)
 I mean, Italians and Turks can turn a two-lane road into a four-lane free-for-all so even where there are rules they’re not exactly being followed.

 - Drivers might be tired and disoriented.
 Renting a car just off a transatlantic flight isn’t exactly wise.